Mariners notebook: Morning meetings scrapped as COVID-19 protocols redefine spring training

 Absences

-Not every pitcher on the Mariners’ spring training roster reported for a physical on Wednesday.
-Servais and general manager Jerry Dipoto confirmed that three pitchers were delayed in their arrival.
+Not every pitcher on the Mariners’ spring training roster reported for a physical Wednesday.
+Servais and general manager Jerry Dipoto confirmed that three pitchers were delayed.
 One of those three pitchers is projected closer Rafael Montero.

 “We think it will be resolved in the next couple of days,” Dipoto said.
 “We are anticipating having two of them arriving as early as tomorrow with the third arriving before the weekend, the third being Rafael Montero.
 Winter weather and visa issues slowed a couple of guys down.”